seanpmaxwell/ts-validators/README.md

   - `.parse`: validates an object schema, calls an error function is supplied one, returns `undefined` if the parse fails, and works recursively too.

 > I use `.parse` when validating express request objects.
-If you want to see an example of `.parse` in action you can checkout this repo () // pick up here
+If you want to see an example of `.parse` in action you can checkout this repo: https://github.com/seanpmaxwell/express5-typescript-template/blob/master/src/routes/common/index.ts